shreeyansh-b/Tame-Bank-/README.md

 [Tame-Bank](https://shreeyansh-b.github.io/Tame-Bank-/).

-Either register with a fake email and password and then sign in.
-Or use
+Either register with a fake email and password and then sign in or use

 _Email_: **tester@test.com**